waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`ledge`**: Can only be traversed downwards (from a higher Y to a lower Y).

 ## B. Follower Pokémon Mechanics
 - **Pikachu Position Swap:** When moving onto a tile occupied by Pikachu, the player and Pikachu appear to swap positions.
-This needs further testing to confirm if it's a consistent mechanic or if the 'turn-to-face' rule still applies under different conditions.
+This is a newly observed mechanic that requires further testing to confirm if it's consistent under all conditions.

 # III.
 Puzzles & Navigation